-- The appliance must only to be opened for maintenance. - The appliance must not be operated if the appliance glass is open, broken or has been removed. - The appliance should always be observed when lighting. - Improper installation, service, maintenance, adjustment or alterations may cause injury or property damage - Do not disturb, add extra fibre logs or embers as this will affect combustion. - Do not operate the appliance if the fibre logs are damaged - The appliance must be installed and maintained by a suitably qualified heating engineer. - Ensure this manual remains with the appliance.
+- The appliance must only to be opened for maintenance. - The appliance must not be operated if the appliance glass is open, broken or has been removed. - The appliance should always be observed when lighting. - Improper installation, service, maintenance, adjustment or alterations may cause injury or property damage - Do not disturb or place anything on the fire base as this will affect combustion. - Do not operate the appliance if any part of the appliance is damaged - The appliance must be installed and maintained by a suitably qualified heating engineer. - Ensure this manual remains with the appliance.